-The procedure works by slightly raising the outer corners of the eye, resulting in a wing-like appearance.
-Think about the makeup look that uses eyeliner or eyeshadow to drag the corner of the eyes up and outwards.
+The procedure works by slightly raising the outer corner of the eye, resulting in a wing-like appearance.
+Think about the makeup looks that use eyeliner or eyeshadow to drag the outer corners of the eyes up and outwards.
 Canthoplasty mimics that technique, only by surgical means.
 Your surgeon will tighten and reposition the lateral canthus to achieve that eye lift in a more permanent and natural sense.

 The exact treatment plan varies from patient to patient based on Dr. Daneschmand’s observations during your consultation as well as your own desired results.
 However, most canthoplasty surgeries involve a combination of Botox, fillers, and both a temporal and endoscopic brow lift.
 A temporal brow lift repositions the eyebrow, while an endoscopic brow lift elevates the tissue of the eyebrow.

 Canthoplasty can also be done in addition to what is called a blepharoplasty.
 A blepharoplasty is similar in nature to a canthoplasty in that it works to repair droopy eyelids.
-However, it involves the removal of excess skin, muscle, and fat in the lower and/or upper eyelids.
+However, it involves the removal of excess skin, muscle, and fat in the lower and upper eyelid.